pizzast/basic-blogger-template/docs/index.rst

    widgetfooter

-Please help us spread the word by share on social media.
+Please help us spread the word by share to your friend.

 This guide written by |credits|.